-Chihuahua Historic Centre is the best area to stay in Chihuahua for tourist because it is the most convenient location and it has a wide range of tourist amenities such as hotels, restaurants, bars, and shops.
-If you stay here, you will be located in the heart of city, within walking distance to tourist attractions, as well as many shopping, dining, and nightlife venues.
+Chihuahua Historic Centre is the best area to stay in Chihuahua for tourist.
+It is the heart of the city that has a higest concentration of hotels, restaurants, bars, and shops.
+If you stay here, you will be locatedwithin walking distance to tourist attractions, shopping, dining, and nightlife.

 The historic city centre is inarguably the best part of Chihuahua for the majority of visitors to stay in.
 It boasts everything from historically and politically significant buildings, to popular shopping districts, varied hospitality, and vibrant nightlife, all within a convenient distance.

 The roads here are lined with historic buildings and fascinating architecture.
-One of the main attractions of the city is the grand, 18th-century Chihuahua Metropolitan Cathedral at the heart of the city.
-Visitors can admire the ornate architecture of the façade, or venture inside to appreciate the opulent interior.
-The Cathedral is dominating the city’s main square, Plaza de Armas.
+One of the main attractions of the city is the grand, 18th-century Chihuahua Metropolitan Cathedral, located on the city’s main square, Plaza de Armas.

 Many of the older buildings have been converted into museums.
 Museo de la Lealtad Republicana Casa Juárez was once the government headquarters in the mid-19th century, while the Casa Chihuahua Centro de Patrimonio Cultural lets visitors take a look inside the prison cell of Miguel Hidalgo.

-As for food, you won’t struggle to find somewhere great to eat.
-The area is full of a variety of restaurants offering cuisines from around the world.
+It is also packed with a variety of restaurants offering cuisines from around the world.
 However, when in Mexico it would be foolish to pass up the opportunity to try authentic Mexican cuisine and you will be spoilt for choice as far as Mexican restaurants and food stalls go.